Lane-Level Route Planning for Autonomous Vehicles: Introduction

 The various routes an autonomous vehicle may take on the multi-lane road network are computed by a component of the autonomy system typically called the \emph{routing module}.
 The routing module will take as input an offline map (which is precomputed and contains information about lanes, road boundaries, traffic controls, and more), and a destination within the offline map defined by the user.
 The router is responsible for computing a route from the current position of the autonomous vehicle to its destination.
 This route is then passed as input to the rest of the autonomous vehicle's decision making system, which is responsible for computing the current driving behavior and translating that desired behavior into a trajectory, which can be executed in real time (see e.g. \cite{bgc+-sdc-21,paden2016survey}).

-Several previous works on route planning for (autonomous) vehicles model the problem as a shortest path search on a graph with deterministic edge weights, and focus on how to handle the potentially very large graph in a memory- and compute-constrained system \cite{bdg+-rptn-16,Delling2009}.
-Another set of articles focus on finding an optimal route in a network with \emph{stochastic} edge weights, where the edge weights model the uncertain travel time of road segments due to traffic and congestion conditions \cite{aa-spfuc-17,Fan2005,rossi2018,9564444}.
-Some of these works consider the routing problem up to lane-level detail \cite{RideOS,JIANG2019305}.
+Several previous works on route planning for (autonomous) vehicles model the problem as a shortest path search on a graph with deterministic edge weights, and focus on how to handle the potentially very large graph in a memory- and compute-constrained system \citep{bdg+-rptn-16,Delling2009}.
+Another set of articles focus on finding an optimal route in a network with \emph{stochastic} edge weights, where the edge weights model the uncertain travel time of road segments due to traffic and congestion conditions \citep{aa-spfuc-17,Fan2005,rossi2018,9564444}.
+Some of these works consider the routing problem up to lane-level detail \citep{RideOS,JIANG2019305}.
 While these works are complementary to ours, we focus on a distinct challenge in vehicle routing: instead of stochastic edge weights, we consider stochastic outcomes of (lane change) actions, as the autonomous vehicle's motion planning module that attempts to execute the route may not be able to change lanes at any given moment due to other traffic present.
 This allows us to determine when the vehicle should start to attempt changing lanes in order to reduce the risk of missing turns and exits while not unduly impeding traffic in faster lanes (this is of particular concern when the autonomous vehicle is a class-A truck or a low-speed vehicle, as is the case for the authors).
-The result is an algorithm that not only determines the optimal route through a road network, but also enables autonomous vehicles to exhibit lane selection behavior that is natural and intuitive to other traffic participants.
+The result is an efficient algorithm that is able to determine the optimal route through a road network with lane change actions.